MicrosoftDocs/VBA-Docs/api/Visio.CustomPropertyValue.md

 ---

-# Viewer.CustomPropertyValue Property (Visio Viewer)
+# Viewer.CustomPropertyValue property (Visio Viewer)

 Gets the value of the shape data item (custom property) at the specified index position for the specified shape in Microsoft Visio Viewer.
 Read-only.